ARCHER2-HPC/archer2-fortran-intro/section4.03/README.md

 ## Internal files

-In some situations, it may be convient to use a formatted read to generate a new string in memory (in the same way as `sprintf` in C).
+In some situations, it may be convenient to use a formatted read to generate a new string in memory (in the same way as `sprintf` in C).
 Fortran uses a so-called _internal file_, which is usually a character string.
 E.g.,